JanssenProject/home/development.md

 #### Prepare GCP instance

 Steps:

     1) `TODO`
     2) `TODO`

-Once you have executed above steps, your GCP instance is ready for Janssen installation.
+Once you have executed above steps, your GCP instance is ready for [Janssen installation](https://github.com/ossdhaval/home/blob/main/development.md#install-janssen).

 ## Install Janssen

 Janssen installation involves running two commands.
-During installation setup will prompt some questions and you'll also need to accept license.
-During the process, among other inputs, the setup will ask you to name your Janssen server.
-You can name it anyting but make note of it as we will need that name in future.
+During installation, setup will prompt few questions and you'll also need to accept license.
+During this process, among other inputs, the setup will also ask you to name your Janssen server.
+You can name it anyting but make note of it, as we will need that name in future.
 For now, we will assume that server is named *demoexample.jans.io*.

 First command to run is as below.
 It'll download required installation script.